mahabubhasan097/cvgen/README.md

 ## 🎯 How to Use

+### Template Selection
+1. **Choose Template**: Select from 6 professional templates in the template selector
+2. **Template-Specific Features**: Each template has optimized sections and layouts
+3. **Switch Anytime**: Change templates while preserving your content
+4. **Auto-Adaptation**: Customization settings adapt to each template's design

 ### Basic Editing
 1. Click any text on the resume to edit
 2. Changes auto-save to browser
 3. Press Enter to finish, Escape to cancel
+4. Use add/remove buttons to manage sections

 ### Quick Customization (Bottom Toolbar)
 - **Layout**: Choose Compact, Normal, or Spacious